 “The public and the university community are invited to see how these students apply the principles of creative placemaking in an unused space in downtown Glassboro,” Kitson wrote in an email.
 “Through twinning arts, culture, and environmental goals, this temporary event is intended to contribute to building long-term social capital and civic engagement.”

-Mahburbur Meenar, an associate professor of Geographic Information Science within the GPS Department, was involved in the organizational stages of this event and was responsible for making partnerships with Creative Glassboro, Nexus Apartments and other community organizations.
+Mahbubur Meenar, an assistant professor of Community and Environmental Planning within the GPS Department, was involved in the organizational stages of this event and was responsible for making partnerships with Creative Glassboro, Nexus Apartments and other community organizations.
 He also saw this pop-up event as an ideal chance to have his own students learn about qualitative mapping from a practical scenario.